Veterinarians say that ear problems are one of the most common reasons why people bring their pets in for a visit.

 Ears normally have ear wax and bacteria in them.
 The wax is one of the body’s products of elimination, a kind of sweat, and the bacteria changes that wax into a liquid that the body gets rid of.
 When your dog or cat is unhealthy, excess toxins are excreted, and a buildup occurs.
 If your dog or cat’s healthy bacteria aren’t strong enough to tackle the excretions, unhealthy bacteria can grow and fester.
 And if your pet has been on antibiotics, the ears will be low on healthy bacteria.
 These things lead to an ear infection.

 If you rub a cotton ball inside the ear and it comes out smelling like yeast or cheese, or if it leaves a yellowish or blackish residue, your pet may have an ear infection.
 Dogs with floppy ears are more susceptible to ear problems because of poor circulation, humidity buildup, and hair in the ears.
+Ear mites are uncommon in dogs.

 Most of the time, ear mites and mild ear infections are relatively easy to treat at home.
 If you take your dog or cat to a conventional veterinarian, he or she will probably prescribe antibiotics and steroids.
 If there is blood or pus in the ear, definitely take your pet to the vet, however, go to a holistic veterinarian.
 Taking unnecessary antibiotics and steroids is not good for your dog or cat.

 Another ear problem which happens less frequently but is still worth mentioning is burrs in the ears.
-If your floppy-eared dog is lucky enough to get free roaming time in fields, check the ears afterward.
+If your dog is lucky enough to get free roaming time in fields, check the ears afterward.
 Seedpods, foxtails, and other plant stickers can lodge themselves inside the ear.
 Pull them out, if you can.
 If you can’t, see a veterinarian as soon as possible.

 Herbal and Naturopathic Help